10 Reasons to Start Hiking

 Freedom.
 It’s such an important piece of the human experience.
 Getting out into nature, unencumbered by the constraints of modern civilization, can be like a lovely breath of fresh air.

 On the other hand, in nature things keep going despite not having the attention of people.
-Animals find food, reproduce and raise their offspring.
+Animals find food, reproduce, and raise their offspring.
 Plants drop seeds which germinate and grow into more plants.
-Trees fall over and stay where they fall.
+Trees fall over and stay where they fall until they’re carried away by a flooding river.
 Creeks determine their own paths based on the natural laws of erosion and hydrology.
 The list goes on and on.
-When we’re hiking we can observe and appreciate these elements of nature that are not dependent on people (they are however dependent on people not destroying them.)
+When we’re hiking, we can observe and appreciate these elements of nature that are not dependent on people (they are however dependent on people not destroying them.)
 And with this comes a feeling of humility and freedom.
 The space to be ourselves, to breathe, to feel free.

 It’s worth noting that if this point does not resonate with you, we heartily recommend exploring it and seeing if over time you can get a sense of what we’re describing.